onsi/ginkgo/index.md

 - Ginkgo makes extensive use of closures to allow you to build descriptive test suites.
 - You should make use of `Describe` and `Context` containers to expressively organize the behavior of your code.
 - You can use `BeforeEach` to set up state for your specs.
-You use `It` to specify a single spec.
+You use `It`/`Specify` to specify a single spec. `It` and `Specify` have identical behavior.
-- In order to share state between a `BeforeEach` and an `It` you use closure variables, typically defined at the top of the most relevant `Describe` or `Context` container.
+- In order to share state between a `BeforeEach` and an `It`/`Specify` you use closure variables, typically defined at the top of the most relevant `Describe` or `Context` container.
 - We use Gomega's `Expect` syntax to make expectations on the `CategoryByLength()` method.

 Assuming a `Book` model with this behavior, running the tests will yield: